dstanesc/store-chunky-bytes/README.md

 ```

-For more details see [tests](https://github.com/dstanesc/store-chunky-bytes/blob/39b4ed9e6fa0af28bdad7f732c941fcf3b599a7a/src/__tests__/chunky-store.test.ts#L18-L50).
+For more details see the [tests](https://github.com/dstanesc/store-chunky-bytes/blob/39b4ed9e6fa0af28bdad7f732c941fcf3b599a7a/src/__tests__/chunky-store.test.ts#L18-L50).

-To keep library size, dependencies and flexibility under control `blockStore`, content identifier `encode/decode` or `chunking` functionality are not part of the library.
+To keep library size, dependencies and flexibility under control the `blockStore`, the content identifier `encode/decode` and the `chunking` functionality are not part of the library.
 However, all batteries are included.
 The [test utilities](https://github.com/dstanesc/store-chunky-bytes/blob/main/src/__tests__/util.ts) offer basic functionality for reuse and extension.

 ## Build